philippe86220/Integer-Converter-with-Python-and-Docker/README.md

 ### Binary Output

-The binary representation is left-padded with zeros and grouped into 4-bit blocks.
+The binary representation is formatted to the selected width.
+When necessary, leading zeros are added, and the bits are grouped into 4-bit blocks for readability.

 ### Hexadecimal Output